Signo-Alaris/round-2-palindro-mania/README.md

+# THE WINNER OF ROUND 2 IS TREVOR!
 # Coding Challenge 2 - Palindro-Mania
 Challenge: Create a function "isPalindrome()" that returns true if the provided string is a palindrome.
 False otherwise.
 This function must be recursive.
 If the length of the string is 0 or 1, the function should return true.
 ## Gearoid